Greatest Film Plot Twists

 Arriving Too Late: A Police Sketch Artist Rendering of Soze's Face - Resembling Kint Himself

-The Double Crosses and Twists Led to the Deaths of Everyone Involved; During the Bloody Encounters, It was Revealed that Grace was the Illegitimate Child of Her Father Jake, and She Had Been Having Consensual Incest with Him after Marrying Him
+The Double Crosses and U-Turn Twists Led to the Deaths of Everyone Involved; During the Bloody Encounters, It was Revealed that Grace was the Illegitimate Child of Her Father Jake, and She Had Been Having Consensual Incest with Him after Marrying Him

-Director Oliver Stone's western-styled film noir, similar to Blood Simple (1984) and Red Rock West (1993), was filled with so many unpredictable double-crossing twists and turns that it was difficult to know from moment to moment who would survive and who would perish in the short 24 hour time span of the film.
+Director Oliver Stone's western-styled film noir, similar to Blood Simple (1984) and Red Rock West (1993), was filled with so many unpredictable double-crossing twists and U-turns that it was difficult to know from moment to moment who would survive and who would perish in the short 24 hour time span of the film.
 The taglines succinctly described its unpredictability:

 • Expect the Unexpected